 Small cell lung cancer may also be staged as limited versus extensive.
 In the limited stage, the cancer is only in one lung and perhaps in lymph nodes on the same side of the chest, an area that is small enough to be treated with radiation.

 If the cancer has spread to the other lung, to lymph nodes on the other side of the chest, or to distant organs, it is called extensive.
 Many doctors also consider cancer that has spread to the fluid around the lung as extensive stage.

-Patients under the care of Penn's Lung Cancer Program benefit from a multidisciplinary team of specialists and the resources of the Abramson Cancer Center and Joan Karnell Cancer Center.
+Patients under the care of Penn's Lung Cancer Program benefit from a multidisciplinary team of specialists and the resources of the Abramson Cancer Center and Abramson Cancer Center at Pennsylvania Hospital.
 Internationally recognized specialists in pulmonology, oncology, radiation therapy and thoracic surgery are supported by a robust care who are committed to providing the most advanced treatment options, including: